 DO NOT BRING WEAPONS to the Registration Office.

-Active duty military assigned to Fort Lee need to complete the Weapon Registration form “Fort Lee Form 694 Mil Wpn Reg” (one for each weapon).
-All others will use “Fort Lee Form 694-1 Civ Wpn Reg” (one for each weapon).
-Bring completed forms to the Weapon Registration Office ...
-DO NOT BRING the weapon.
+Active Duty Military assigned to Fort Lee complete the Weapon Registration form “Fort Lee Form 694 Mil Wpn Reg” for more than one weapon use the continuation page “Fort Lee Form 694-2 Wpn Reg Cont Sheet” .

-For Military personnel, once the background check has been approved, take the form(s) and have it signed by the company commander, then return them to the registration office to complete the process.
+Service members without computer access can fill out the form and bring it to the Weapons Registration Office.
+Once the background check has been completed, take the form(s) and have it signed by the company commander, then return them to the registration office to obtain their permit.